 Video PowerPoint presentation with author narration & downloadable handout.

 Ianessa A. Humbert, PhD, CCC-SLP, is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at Johns Hopkins University in Baltimore, MD.
 She is an accomplished researcher, having studied the effects of electrical stimulation on hyo-laryngeal movement in healthy and dysphagic adults.
 Dr. Humbert's current research focuses on swallowing neurophysiology and Alzheimer's disease.

 Financial — Ianessa Humbert is an author of online CE courses sponsored by Northern Speech Services; receives royalty payments.

-Financial — Ianessa Humbert is presenter of CE seminars sponsored by Northern Speech Services; receives honorarium.
+Financial — Ianessa Humbert is a presenter of CE seminars sponsored by Northern Speech Services; receives an honorarium.

-Financial— Ianessa Humbert is author of the text, "The Swallowing Pocket Guide" published by Northern Speech Services; receives royalty payments.
+Financial— Ianessa Humbert is the author of the text, "The Swallowing Pocket Guide" published by Northern Speech Services; receives royalty payments.

 Financial — Ianessa Humbert is an inventor for Passy Muir, Inc; holds a patent on equipment.

 Nonfinancial — Ianessa Humbert has no relevant nonfinancial relationships to disclose.